maquchizi/sqlocker/README.md

 ## Create a new database file

-To create a new database file (or run the script for the first time), run `./sqlocker.sh name-of-new-encrypted-database.db`
+To create a new database file (or run the script for the first time), run `./sqlocker.sh name-of-encrypted-database.db` or just `./sqlocker.sh`

+If you don't provide a name for your database file, the script will create the default `sqlocker.db` file for you

-The `.db` file will be created in your current directory and locked with the password you provide.
+The `.db` file will be created in the sqlocker directory and locked with the password you provide.
 That's it.
 You can now use your new database.

 ## Working with an existing database file

-Run the script with `./sqlocker.sh name-of-encrypted-database.db`
+Run the script with `./sqlocker.sh name-of-encrypted-database.db` or just `./sqlocker.sh` to use the default database

 These commands are case insensitive